-Tips for planning a march
+Tips for planning a march or protest

 1. Location, location, location.

 If you can, try to hold the protest or march in a district or state of the member of Congress who has the most influence on your issue.
 While attendance might not be as good, being able to sway the individual you are targeting will be much more important.
-A concert in New York City about increasing funding for US Foreign Aid programs isn't going to be that effective because the Senator who oversees the relevant subcommittee is from South Carolina.
+A concert in New York City about increasing funding for US Food Aid programs isn't going to be that effective because the Senator who oversees the relevant subcommittee is from South Carolina.
 He probably doesn’t care what New York residents think about the issue.
 In fact, he could probably score some political points in his home state just by opposing it.

 2. Focus, focus, focus.

 Make sure your protest or march has a very clear and specific message and purpose.
 If you try to cover every issue out there, you run the risk of diluting your argument, and, as a result, reducing your impact.
-Yes, including a bunch of issues will probably increase attendance, but it is not worth the damage you do by diluting focus on your issue.
+Yes, including a bunch of issues will probably increase attendance, but it is not worth the damage you do by diluting the focus on your issue.

 3. Attendance matters, but not that much.

 Yes, a well-attended event increases the likelihood of press coverage and the appearance that the issue has a lot of supporters.
 However, don’t let attendance drive all your decisions.
 It’s all about the follow-up.
 Many factors outside of your control will dictate how the event shapes up.
-If you find yourself attending a protest or march, one of the most impactful things you can do is to follow up with your representatives afterwards.
+If you find yourself attending a protest or march, one of the most impactful things you can do is to follow up with your representatives afterward.
 Use the upcoming methods to let them know why you attended the event, why the issue is important to you, and what they can do personally to support the cause you care about.